LMS Metal Detecting

 Always use the correct digging or probing equipment to make the least intrusion or marks.

-Always fill in your holes, including ploughed fields.
+Always fill in your holes, including plowed fields.

 Never throw trash finds back in the hole.